 Cameray Child & Family Services is governed by a volunteer Board of Directors, made up of interested people from the community with various backgrounds and areas of expertise.
 The Board of Directors is responsible for managing the affairs of the Society, and is accountable for the agency’s governance, policy development, strategic planning, and financial management.

 Don has been on the Board since 2008.
 He is a Registered Clinical Counsellor and Parenting Coordinator who has been counselling professionally since 2004.
 Working with children, families and individuals on a wide variety of issues, he combines parenting support and education with his extensive experience to help his clients reach the balance in their lives they seek.
-His background as a social worker in Northern BC, as an elementary and secondary school teacher and Principal in Burnaby, and as an instructor/coordinator in the Native Indian Teacher Education Program at U.B.C, provides Don with a comprehensive resource of experience to draw from.
+His background as a social worker in Northern BC, as an elementary and secondary school teacher and Principal in Burnaby, as an instructor/ coordinator in the Native Indian Teacher Education program at U.B.C., as a sessional instructor at City University in the M.Ed. counselling program, provides Don with a comprehensive resource of experience from which to draw.

 After retiring from the Burnaby School District, Don came to begin his counselling career at Cameray in 2005 and worked as a Child and Family Counsellor for 2.5 years.
 He has also facilitated Neufeld attachment training with the Cameray counselling staff since moving on to private practice.

 Nancy has been on the Board since 1982.
-She recently retired as a psychology instructor at Douglas College.
+She taught psychology at Douglas College until retiring in 2014.
 Previously, she worked as a clinical psychologist in a variety of settings, the last of which was Maple Ridge Mental Health Centre where she was the Child and Youth Coordinator and Acting Director.
 There Nancy worked with other community services providers to identify needs and create solutions.

-Nancy became involved with Cameray 34 years ago, when her friend who was on the Board invited Nancy to attend an AGM.
+Nancy became involved with Cameray in 1982, when her friend who was on the Board invited Nancy to attend an AGM.
 She was elected to the Board that evening.
 As a member of the personnel committee, Nancy participated in selection interviews for many years.
 She has also served as Vice-President for many terms.

 Nancy notes that she is honoured to have been a small but supportive part of Cameray’s excellent work.
 She appreciates everyone’s commitment to our shared goals and mission.